Matthew-C-Andrews/PhaserMat/README.md

 3. In a separate terminal go to the same directory you downloaded/installed the files to and enter 'python3 main.py' to start the application.

 ## Testing UDP Server
-1. Download udp_server.py and udp_client.py
+1. Download `udp_server.py` and `udp_client.py`
 2. In the terminal go to the install directory and run `python3 udp_server.py`

+   -This will start the UDP server listening on all local interfaces on port 7501

-   -How to use manual IP and Port in How to Run section.
+   -For manual IP and Port use, refer to the How to Run section
-3. In a separate terminal go to the install directory and run `python3 udp_client.py 127.0.0.1 "Test Message"` as an example.
+4. In a separate terminal go to the install directory and run `python3 udp_client.py 127.0.0.1 "Test Message"` as an example.

-The Client sends on Port 7501 and the Server receives on Port 7501 by default.
-The Client requires an IP address and the message.
-The server listens on all local interfaces.
+The Client sends on Port 7501 and the Server recieves on port 7501.
+The Server listens on all local interfaces.
+The Client requires an IP address and message as arguments.